-Big companies such as Walmart and Kraft give out a lot of sample freebies.
+Some big companies give out a lot of sample freebies.
 They want you to try their products, hoping you'll then go out and buy them.
-These big companies have the money to give out free samples.
-When a freebie for a Kraft product is offered, make sure that it's from the Kraft website.
+These companies have the money to give out free samples.
+When a freebie for one of their products is offered, make sure that it's from their official website.
 You're never going to get a freebie that a website doesn't really have to give out.

 Smaller businesses do occasionally give out freebies.
 These are mostly low-cost items such as pens or magnets.
 If you see one that's over $5 in value offered by a company that you've never heard of, it's best to avoid.